BlueTempNet: A Temporal Multi-network Dataset of Social Interactions in Bluesky Social: INSIGHTS AND NOTES

 Table~\ref{tab:signed_network_measures} summarizes metrics for the signed graphs $G_{\mathcal{C}}$ and $G_{\mathcal{M}}$, highlighting five key aspects: (1) Positive assortativity is slightly negative in both graphs, indicating high-degree users tend to follow lower-degree users.
 (2) Negative degree assortativity is higher for $G_{\mathcal{C}}$ compared to $G_{\mathcal{M}}$, showing distinct blocking patterns between creators and members.
 (3) Positive reciprocity is higher than negative reciprocity in both graphs, suggesting stronger mutual following than blocking.
 (4) Both graphs exhibit similar positive clustering coefficients but low negative clustering coefficients, indicating that followers' neighbors are more likely to be connected than blockers' neighbors.
-(5) Structural balancedness is slightly higher in $G_{\mathcal{C}}$ than in $G_{\mathcal{M}}$, suggesting a greater prevalence of social balance, where an enemy's enemy is considered a friend, among Feed creators.
+(5) $G_{\mathcal{M}}$ shows a slightly higher proportion of balanced triangles than $G_{\mathcal{C}}$, indicating greater prevalence of social balance among Feed members~\cite{facchetti2011computing, cartwright1956structural}.